rajesh-ranjan-git/MongoDBInDepth/README.md

 17. What is aggregation framework in MongoDB?

+    > MOngoDB aggregation operations act on groups of values from multiple documents, perform operations on the grouped values and return a single computed result.
-    > It helps to perform multiple operation on the database like perform projection, sorting etc. It uses the concept of pipelines where output of one query acts as input to another pipeline and finally gives use the computed data.
+    > It helps to perform multiple operation on the database like perform projection, sorting etc. It uses the concept of pipelines where output of one query acts as input to another pipeline and finally gives us the computed data.
 We can also perform operation on multiple collections as an alternative to join operation in relational database.

+    > 3 ways of performing aggregation :

+    => Aggregation Pipeline -> Multiple documents enter the pipeline and aggregated result is returned after processing.
+    => Map Reduce Operation -> Performing map operation on each document and later reducing the output of map operations to combine the result.
+    => Single purpose Aggregation -> It aggregate all the documents from a single collection.

+    > 3 aggregation pipeline methods or phases :

+    => match -> To filter the data based on the conditions => group -> aggregation phase
+    => sort -> Finally sorting is done (asc or desc)

 18. What is a storage engine in MongoDB?